Rawlins Lowndes: Career

 Despite his involvement in challenging increasingly harsh British measures leading up to the American Revolution, Lowndes opposed armed rebellion and independence from Britain.

 On March 7, 1778 South Carolina General Assembly elected Lowndes President of South Carolina.
 He succeeded John Rutledge (and would also be succeeded by Rutledge).
 Lowndes approved major changes to the state constitution on March 19, 1778, despite Rutledge's prior veto.
 The first changed the title of South Carolina’s chief executive from "president" to "governor".
 Other major changes removed the governor’s power to veto legislation, created a Senate elected via popular election, and disestablished the Church of England in South Carolina.
-By this time, the conflict had reached South Carolina (and Lowndes' plantations had been raided, once causing him to yoke oxen to his carriage, all his horses having been carried off).
+By this time, the conflict had reached South Carolina (and Lowndes's plantations had been raided, once causing him to yoke oxen to his carriage, all his horses having been carried off).
 Lowndes cooperated with General Benjamin Lincoln and also ordered a general embargo of the former colony's ports, forbidding any vessels from leaving.

 After serving as President of South Carolina, Lowndes was elected to the South Carolina Senate from St. Bartholomew's parish (which he had previously represented in the lower house), then won election and re-election to the House of Representatives in 1787 representing Charleston (St. Philip's and St. Michael's parishes) until 1790, when he decided against running for re-election after the capital was moved to Columbia.
 As assemblyman in 1788, Lowndes strenuously opposed the motion to accept the federal Constitution.
 He spoke four times in the 3-day debate, particularly opposing the clauses giving Congress power to regulate commerce, restricting the trans-Atlantic slave trade after 1808; and to the centralization of power which would accrue to the federal government.
 However, he refused to stand for election to the state's convention debating the federal Constitution, which was adopted by a 140 vote to 73 vote margin.

 During the same period, Lowndes became intendant (mayor) of Charleston, from September 1788 to September 1789.

 Personal life

 Rawlins Lowndes himself married three times.
-His first marriage, on August 15, 1748, was to Amarintihia Elliott, daughter of Thomas Elliot of Rantoules plantation on the Stono River, but she died in January 1750.
+His first marriage, on August 15, 1748, was to Amarinthia Elliott, daughter of Thomas Elliot of Rantoules plantation on the Stono River, but she died in January 1750.
 Lowndes next married Mary Cartwight of Charleston on December 23, 1751, and they had ten children, several of which died as children.
 His sons Thomas (b.
 1766) and William (b.
 1782) would both follow their father's careers as lawyers, legislators and planters.
 Three daughters lived to marry and two had children: Amarintha Lowndes Sanders Champney, Harriett Lowndes Brown and Sarah-Ruth Lowndes Brown.
-Rawlins Lowndes' final marriage was to Sarah Jones, the mother of William Jones Lowndes; the widow only survived her husband by months, dying in a carriage accident while riding with her son, who survived.
+Rawlins Lowndes's final marriage was to Sarah Jones, the mother of William Jones Lowndes; the widow only survived her husband by months, dying in a carriage accident while riding with her son, who survived.

 Death and legacy

-Lowndes died in Charleston, South Carolina, on August 24, 1800, and was buried in St. Philip's cemetery.
+Lowndes died in Charleston, South Carolina, on August 24, 1800.